Skip to Main Content

 Once submitted, the status of your ePermit request can be checked by returning to your Student Center and choosing the ePermit option on the “Other Academic” drop-down menu.

 If your ePermit is approved, the status in your Student Center will be “Approved.”
-An auto-generated email will be sent to
+An auto-generated email will be sent to the Law School’s Registration Office and to each potential host school.

 1. Please note: Applying for a permit doesn’t register you.
 If the ePermit is approved by both your home institution and the host institution, you will need to obtain registration instructions from the host college.